Note: This document is a work in progress. You can help improve it.

 - Publish a web page

-nodeinstalled.
+app-appinstalled.
 We should have done this together in class.
+Reminder: you only have to install these tools once.

-- All of your HTML (and CSS if you do adventure mode) should be formatted cleanly and consistently (use your editor to your advantage).
+All of your HTML (and CSS if you do epic mode) should be formatted cleanly and consistently (use your editor to your advantage).

 - Compose a short essay (just a couple paragraphs at most) about a hobby you either enjoy, or would like to learn about.
 We will be expanding on this page in future assignments, so pick something fun!